-- Remove the dark peel using a potato peel.
+- Remove the dark peel using a potato peeler.
 Wash and pat dry.

 - Mix the all the ingredients in an iron pot and bring to a boil over very low heat.

-- Stir regularly to avoid sticking and keep an eye on it to prevent it from over-boiling.
+- Stir regularly to stop it from sticking and keep an eye on it to prevent it from over-boiling.

 - When it reaches yogurt-like consistency remove from the heat (it may take up to 40 minutes).
 Chill before serving

 Some people like the coconut grated finely, some coarsely.
 I prefer a combination of both.